drameshdba/loadbalancer/README.md

 Versioning

-We use Github for version control.
+We use http://github.com/ for version control.

 Authors